Image Credit: Anson0618/Shutterstock.com

 - As the blocks are built, insert the rods vertically into the mortar.

 - Use spacers to maintain the alignment of the glass blocks.

-The following table provides details on the number of spacers that will be required for specific number of blocks and will help you in planning ahead.
+The following table provides details on the number of spacers that will be required for specific numbers of blocks and will help you in planning.